Ingal nodded at Karl. “Now, stretch your stride. The muscles need to be pushed to gain strength.”

-Lady Roselyn awoke feeling better than she had expected, considering how tired she had been when she had gotten into bed the night before.
-Then she remembered Neima collapsing after she had
+Lady Roselyn awoke feeling better than she expected, considering how tired she was when she got into bed the night before.
+Then she remembered Neima collapsing after touching the last sick

 Roselyn hurriedly dressed in her dru robe and headdress before going to the room where they had taken Neima.
 When she opened the door she saw her cousin standing by the child’s bed.